zu2/chibicc-6800-v1/README.md

 This is a fork of @rui314 Rui Ueyama's chibicc to create a compiler for the Motorola MC6800.

+- int and pointer size are 16-bit.
+- long and float are 32-bit.
+- double and long long of 64-bit or more are not supported.

+The float/long library was written for testing, with no attention paid to speed, precision, or exception handling.

 It doesn't work well yet.
-Only simple 16-bit operations are possible.
-(int is 16-bit)
+Many parts remain x64.

 The code runs as a stack machine.
 I created the MC6800 version based on the x64 code.